 The contrasting textures are so important – crisp white cotton sheets contrast with the lux velvet headboard and throw.
 I always like to add an edge to feminine interiors and the sharp lines of the bedside table and light work well as a juxtaposition to the soft furnishings.
 The bespoke cushion in cut velvet fabric also serves to ‘toughen up’ the scheme and adds a wonderful pop of bold colour.
 This look is easy to achieve as there’s so many lovely brass fixtures and tables at the moment.
 My advice would be to mix up the hard and soft textures and always throw in something bold to a soft-hued scheme.

-PANTONE 5395 U is a blue-black colour and will be a popular key colour for 2018, especially in kitchens.
+PANTONE 5395 U is a blue-black colour and will be a popular key colour for season, especially in kitchens.
 Combined with metallics like polished brass, it can add a luxurious feel to any interior from upholstery to woodwork.
 This colour can be used with a statement piece or even to dominate a room with walls painted in this sophisticated tone.
-This deep blue will work well with Ultra Violet as well as pastel hues that are still very much on trend.
+This deep blue will work well with purple shades as well as pastel hues that are still very much on trend.